When Machine Unlearning Jeopardizes Privacy: Preliminaries

-Similar to previous membership inference attacks~\cite{SSSS17, SZHBFB19}, we assume the adversary has black-box access to the models.
-This means that the adversary can only query these models and obtain their corresponding posteriors.
-Compared to the white-box setting, where the adversary has direct access to the architecture and parameters of the target model, the black-box setting is more realistic, and more challenging for the adversary~\cite{NSH19}.
-We further assume that the adversary has a shadow dataset which can be used to train a set of shadow models to mimic the behavior of the target model.
-The shadow models are then used to generate another dataset to train the attack model (see \autoref{sec:attack} for more details).
+We also assume that the adversary has a local shadow dataset which can be used to train a set of shadow models to mimic the behavior of the target model.
+The shadow models are then used to generate training data for the attack model (see \autoref{sec:attack} for more details).
 The shadow dataset can either come from the same distribution as the target dataset or from a different one.
 We evaluate both settings in \autoref{sec:exp}.

+\mypara{Difference with Updates-Leak~\cite{SBBFZ20}} There are recent studies aiming to quantify the information leakage in the model updating process.
+Salem et al.~\cite{SBBFZ20} show that in the online learning applications, where an ML image classifier is updated by new data samples, the adversary can reconstruct the updated samples by exploiting information from two versions of the target ML model (before and after the updating).
+Brockschmidt et al.~\cite{BWTRPOKB20} show similar results in the natural language models as well as the data deletion scenario.
+This line of work is related to our attack in the sense that we all study the unintended information leakage in model updating processes.
+However, the attack goals are different.